webtrees/webtrees.github.io/upgrade.md

 For example, the old URL `individual.php?ged=demo&pid=X123` will be redirected to the new URL `trees/demo/individual/X123`.

+### Notes tab - visibility and privacy

+In webtrees 1.7, setting the access level for the notes tab would implicitly set a privacy restriction for the notes themselves.
+Hiding the tab would also hide the notes.

+In webtrees 2.0, if you disable or restrict access to the notes/media/sources tabs, then the note/media/source facts will instead be displayed on the “Facts and events” tab.

+You should add a privacy restriction for notes as well.

 ### “Primary” parents

 An individual can have multiple parents, for example birth and adopted.